meena-rathi/expensestracker/README.md

 3. Click the Code button, choose whether to clone using HTTPS, SSH, or GitHub CLI, and copy the provided link.
 4. Open your terminal and change the current working directory to where you want the cloned repository to be saved.
 5. In the terminal, type git clone, paste the link from step 3, and hit enter.
-Libraries Used in the Front-End
-1. React: The primary library for building the user interface.
-2. ReactDOM: Handles rendering React components into the DOM.
-3. React Router: Manages routing and navigation for TaskFlow's single-page application.
-4. Axios: Used to make HTTP requests from the TaskFlow React Front-End to the TaskFlow API.
-5.	•  React Chart.js 2: The React wrapper for Chart.js, used to integrate and display the pie chart.
-6.	•  Chart.js: A JavaScript library that renders charts, such as the pie chart used in TaskFlow.
-7.
-8. Bootstrap: A CSS framework that provides styling and ensures responsive design for the TaskFlow application.